 If a taxpayer sold stocks or mutual funds, and cleared a profit, that profit is taxable.
 The taxpayer’s broker should have mailed a form 1099-B in January, and given that this is one of the items on our handy preparatory checklist, we hope that the taxpayer would bring the form to his appointment.
 But it doesn’t always happen.
 If we aren’t told of such gains, and it didn’t go on the return, the taxpayer will indeed owe the tax on the gain, plus interest and penalties.
 HOWEVER….
-The IRS plays a nasty trick in these cases: They calculate the gain as being whatever the proceeds of the sale were.
-This is usually a vast overstatement, since the gain is equal to proceeds MINUS cost.
-For that matter, the taxpayer might have incurred a net loss, not a gain at all.
-And though we don’t like to lose money on investments, they actually help reduce one’s taxes.
+The IRS assumes thee total proceeds as capital gains with you to provide the cost of the sale.
+Most broker/dealers now have cost basis information and usually report them to the IRS.
+There may be some securities that the broker/dealer does not have so the burden of the proof falls on the tax payer.
+Anyway, an amendment must be filed to show the true gain/loss.

 So the point here is to bring all documents to the appointment, and if you get a letter, let us help resolve it.

 This is done if you can’t pay your tax obligations in full.
 The process is different between the IRS and the MA DOR.
 For the IRS, the payments should be completed no further out than 72 months.
 The Form 9465 is used to apply for the agreement.
 You state how much per month to pay and the day of the month you wish the payment to be made.
 If you fill in the banking information, the IRS will draw the payment from your account otherwise, they will bill you.
 Keep in mind the IRS charges $150 to enter into the payment plan.